 close was called, but without releasing the underlying memory) and returns a new segment with the correct owner.
 The implementation also makes sure that all writes by the first thread are flushed into memory by the time the second thread accesses the segment.

-Secondly, the contents of a memory segment can still be processed in parallel (e.g. using a framework such as Fork/Join) — by obtaining a
+A shared segments is especially useful when multiple threads need to operate on the segment's contents in parallel (e.g. using a framework such as Fork/Join) — by obtaining a

 Spliterator instance out of a memory segment.
 For instance to sum all the 32 bit values of a memory segment in parallel, we can use the following code:

 MemorySegment::spliterator takes a segment, a sequence layout and returns a spliterator instance which splits the segment into chunks which corresponds to the elements in the provided sequence layout.
 Here, we want to sum elements in an array which contains a million of elements; now, doing a parallel sum where each computation processes exactly one element would be inefficient, so instead we use the layout API to derive a bulk sequence layout.
 The bulk layout is a sequence layout which has the same size of the original layouts, but where the elements are arranged into groups of 100 elements — which should make it more amenable to parallel processing.